-There are three different types of intellectual property protection, each protecting a specific type of creation.
-For example, trademarks are available for short phrases and symbols used for identifying a company or brand, while copyrights are available for original works authorship, such as literary and dramatic works.
-Patents, on the other hand, are available for inventions -- products or processes -- that provide a new way of doing something.
+Trademarks are short phrases and symbols for identifying a company or brand.
+Copyrights are available for original authorship, such as literary and dramatic works.
+Patents are inventions — products or processes — that provide a new way of doing something.

 What Does the PCT Do?

 The Patent Cooperation Treaty allows inventors to file international patent applications.
 This gives their inventions patent protection in several countries.
 An inventor may file a PCT application if they are a national or resident of a contracting state ("member state").
 A contracting state means the country is a party to the PCT.
 Contracting states have agreed to provide a unified procedure for filing patent applications.